 Blood banks also began screening their blood supplies for the virus to prevent transmission through blood transfusions.

 In 1991, the red ribbon became the symbol of AIDS awareness.
-The Visual AIDS Artists Caucus created the Red Ribbon Project to show compassion and support for people living with AIDS and their loved ones.
+The Visual AIDS Artists Caucus created the Red Ribbon Project to show compassion and support for people diagnosed with AIDS and their loved ones.

 By 1995, doctors introduced the first triple combination therapy as an antiretroviral treatment.
-This drug combination prevented the virus from replicating, which allowed a person’s immune system to fight off existing HIV in the body.
+This combined drug prevented the virus from replicating, which allowed a person’s immune system to fight off existing HIV in the body.

 At this time, researchers estimated that 14 million people had died from AIDS-related illnesses since the HIV epidemic began.